danielbuhr/REMM_SWATplus_SensitivityAnalysis/README.md

 # SWATplus

 This folder contains code and data for setup, simulation, and post-processing of SWATplus simulations.
 "Parameters_2.csv" includes the names and shorthand for the studied input parameters.
 "Simulation_Correlation.R" sets up the model inputs and runs the simulation.
 "Analysis.R" performs the different sensitivity analyses.
 "Plots.R" recreates plots seen in the manuscript and supplementary material.
+The "Results" subfolder contains four files: "inputs_3.csv", "denit_sum_3", "wtd_sd_3", and "no3_sum_3".
+These are outputs of "Simulation_Correlation.R" and can be used to run "Analysis.R" and "Plots.R".
 SWAT+ input files are too large to provide here but may be available from https://swat.tamu.edu/software/plus/.

 # Sensitivity Analysis